Norfolk, VA Wrongful Death Lawyer

 Va.
 Code §8.01-52 of Virginia’s Death by Wrongful Act statute sets forth damages that can be recovered in the event of wrongful death.
 That statute also specifies that a judge or jury has the discretion to award damages in a manner they believe to be “fair and just.”

-Injuries and losses a Norfolk wrongful death lawyer may be able to help you recover compensation for include:
+Injuries and losses a Norfolk lawyer may be able to help you recover compensation for in a wrongful death claim include:

 - Mental anguish and sorrow

 - Loss of income from the deceased